-- 1. Ensure in general that negative pressure (approx. -25 Pascal) is maintained for process areas where odour or off-gas occurs in accordance with NFPA 820. - 2.
+- 1. In general, ensure that negative pressure (approx. -25 Pascal) is maintained for process areas where odour or off-gas occurs in accordance with NFPA 820. - 2.
 Ensure ventilation systems serving the control rooms, electrical rooms and administration office area keep a positive pressure of roughly 25 Pascal under all operating conditions.